 The F-Word: Lucy & Daphne

-As a side note, before we jump in, Lucy is on the left in the photo👇🏼, and Daphne is on the right!
+As a side note, before we jump in, Daphne is on the left in the photo👇🏼, and Lucy is on the right!

 LET’S KICK IT OFF WITH THE BASICS.
 HOW DO YOU DEFINE FAILURE?

 Lucy: For me, failure is always more about things I’ve promised to myself or other people and when they aren’t met.
 Those are like my personal feelings of failure that I put on myself, rather than an outward feeling like I’m failing in the eyes of society.
 So that drives me to follow through on them, because I don’t want to fail.

 Daphne: I understand so much more about you now.
 I’m always like ‘Why are you panicking about this?’
 Failure to me is ultimately the endgame that didn’t work out.
 Along the way, there will always be miniature failures, but to me that’s just expected.
 Having everything fold under is what failure is to me, being back at square zero and losing access to the design world.

 INTERESTING.
 DO YOU FEEL LIKE BEING AT SUCH DIFFERENT ENDS OF THE SPECTRUM HELPS YOU AS BUSINESS PARTNERS?